 Exercise for People with Parkinson's Disease

-Exercise benefits both the physical and psychological well-being of people with Parkinson’s disease.
-Because Parkinson’s disease affects a person’s ability to move, exercise helps to keep muscles strong and to improve flexibility and mobility.
-Exercise does not stop the disease from progressing; however, it improves balance, helping people overcome gait problems and strengthen the muscles that aid in swallowing and speaking.
-Also, exercise can prevent some of the secondary long-term complications of Parkinson’s disease such as stiffening of the joints.
+Exercise benefits both the physical and psychological well-being of people with Parkinson's Disease (PD).
+PDaffects a person's ability for moving, walking, motor coordination, and balance.
+Because of this, exercise helps to keep muscles strong and to improve flexibility and mobility.
+Exercise possibly can help keep PD from progressing, according to research reported by the National Parkinson Foundation.
+In addition, exercise improves balance, helping people overcome gait problems and strengthen the muscles that aid in swallowing and speaking.
+Exercise also can prevent some of the secondary long-term complications of PD such as stiffening of the joints.
 Patients also receive the emotional satisfaction of feeling they have accomplished something.